 Always think about how you can grow your fan base and your list!

-I consider a real fan base a MINIMUM of 10,000 (between all sites) and 1,000 on your email list but 5,000 – 10,000 is a great goal number to work towards for a list.
+I consider a real fan base a MINIMUM of 10,000 (between all sites) and 1,000 on your email list but 5,000 is a great goal number to work towards for a list.
 Why such a large number, you ask?
-Because only roughly 10% will even open your emails.
+Because only roughly 10% – 20% will open your emails.

 What is your product line?

-Do you only sell CDs/vinyl/tapes and MP3s, or have assorted merchandise?
+Do you only sell music or do you have assorted merchandise?

-Do you have a fan club with monthly offerings?
+Do you have a fanbase that would pay for monthly offers?

 Do you do something unique and special aside from music you can offer?